OMENScan/AChoirX/README.md

 08/15/2021 - Beta 59(RC2) - Small bug fix for determining current Disk Available (&DSA) if the Drive is not C: (Windows Only)

 09/12/2021 - Beta 90(RC3) - Small bug fix for Delims.
 Add REX: Load Regular Expression Table.
 Add HST: Load Hash Table.
 Add Regular Expression Searching to CPS: (Copy by Signature).
 Add Hash Searching to CPS: (Copy by Signature)

+09/19/2021 - Beta 91(RC3) - Add /B64:<Base64SEncodedIniFileOfAChoirCommands> - Allows a Base64 Encoded string to create an Ini File - work like the PowerShell -enc Parameter